UCB-Econ-148/sp24/README.md

 3. Syllabus and Resources can be edited in the corresponding markdown files.

 Note to staff: **Always** pull changes before making any edits.

+### Setting up Repo for New Semester
+1. Clone the website-base repository.
+2. Edit the `baseurl` field in `_config.yml` to the repo name.
+3. Update the links in `_config.yml`.
+4. Run the script `init.py` and follow the instructions displayed.
+Running this script will automatically generate weekly schedule markdowns for the `_modules` folder.
+5. Edit other files manually (`index.md`, `syllabus.md`, `enrollment.md`, `calendar.md`, etc)
+6. Add hyperlink of the new semester webpage to `index.md` in UCB-Econ-148.github.io.

 <br>